 5. New Year, New You.
 Many of us (me included) look at the arrival of January as a time of new beginnings.
-So in between visits to the gym and eating healthy food, a new home purchase might be just the thing to ring in a new year.
+In between visits to the gym and eating healthy food, a new home purchase might be just the thing to ring in a new year.
 And if you’ve been meaning to downsize or move to a different neighbourhood, this might be your opportunity for a new beginning too!

-6. If you’ve invested in making your home energy efficient, winter is the perfect time to show that energy efficiency off.
+6. If you’ve invested in making your home energy-efficient, winter is the perfect time to show that energy efficiency off.
 Potential Buyers who live in drafty houses and cringe when the gas bill arrives will undoubtedly welcome a high-efficiency furnace, new windows and attic insulation.

-7. Fewer properties on the market means it’s easier for the marketing for your home to stand out.
+7. Fewer properties on the market mean it’s easier for the marketing for your home to stand out.
 If you’re one of only a few houses on the market in your neighbourhood, you’ll undoubtedly get more people at open houses too.
 We always notice an increase in traffic to our website in the cold months-shouldn’t those Buyers be seeing your home?

 8. Curb appeal matters, and turning on twinkly lights is so much easier than weeding your garden every day!
-Of course you’ll need to shovel and use generous amounts of snow melter, but isn’t that better than mowing the lawn everyday?
+Of course, you’ll need to shovel and use generous amounts of snow melter, but isn’t that better than mowing the lawn every day?

 9. Fewer showings.
 I know, that sounds counter-productive, but do you really want 100 people traipsing through your house?
-I’d rather have 30 qualified and motivated Buyers anyday.
+I’d rather have 30 qualified and motivated Buyers any day.

 10. Money, money, money!
-The highest sold price to listing price ratios always happen in the cold months in Toronto.
+The highest sold price to listing price ratios usually happen in the cold months in Toronto.
 I don’t think I’ve ever worked a February in real estate where I didn’t want to sell my own house.